Benin Food Guide

 vegetarian

-Vegetarian options moderate in Benin, though meat and fish prominent in cuisine.
-Traditional naturally vegetarian: akara (bean fritters), fried plantains, ata (corn porridge with vegetables), rice dishes, fufu with vegetable sauces.
-Wagasi cheese (grilled/fried) good protein.
-Communicate clearly in French: 'Je ne mange pas de viande/poisson.'
-Check sauces for fish powder.
-Cotonou markets offer fresh produce.
-Maquis restaurants can adapt dishes.
+MEDIUM AVAILABILITYVegetarians get by in Benin, though meat and fish run through much of the cooking.
+Several traditional dishes happen to be meat-free: akara (bean fritters), fried plantains, ata (corn porridge with vegetables), rice, and fufu with vegetable sauces.
+Grilled or fried wagasi cheese adds protein.
+Say it plainly in French: 'Je ne mange pas de viande/poisson.'
+Watch for fish powder in sauces, which catches people out.
+Cotonou markets are stocked with fresh produce, and maquis restaurants will usually adapt a dish if you ask.

 vegan